 How Much Can I Expect to Receive From Social Security During Retirement?

 The Social Security System has become a visible political as well as financial issue.
-The system was started in the 1930s to provide a secure source retirement income and other benefits in the cases of death or disability.
+The system was started in the 1930s to provide a secure source of retirement income and other benefits in the cases of death or disability.

 The system is funded with payments from workers and employers with payments going out to retirees and other beneficiaries.
-It is largely a pay as you go system.
+It is largely a pay-as-you-go system.
 The controversy has arisen because the number of workers paying in is decreasing and the number of beneficiaries is increasing as the demographics of our country change.